A Faster Parameterized Algorithm for Temporal Matching: The Algorithm

 \citet{MMNZZ} provided a $2^{O(\Delta\nu)} |\G|^{O(1)}$-time algorithm for \textsc{Temporal Matching}.
 We now develop an improved algorithm which runs in $\Delta^{O(\nu)} |\G|$.
 Formally, we show the following. \begin{theorem} \textsc{Temporal Matching} can be solved in $\Delta^{O(\nu)}\cdot |\G|$ time, where $\nu$ is the \dvcn{} of $\TG$. \end{theorem} The proof of \cref{thm:fpt-for-vc-delta} is deferred to the end of the section.
 Formally, we solve the decision variant of \textsc{Temporal Matching} as it is defined in \cref{sec:intro}.
 However, the algorithm actually computes the maximum size of a $\Delta$-temporal matching in a temporal graph and with a straight-forward adjustment the algorithm can also output a $\Delta$-temporal matching of maximum size.

-Similarly to the algorithm of \citet{MMNZZ}, the algorithm behind \cref{thm:fpt-for-vc-delta} works in three major steps: \begin{enumerate} \item Divide the temporal graph into disjoint $\Delta$-windows. \item For each of these $\Delta$-windows compute a small family of $\Delta$-temporal matchings. \item Based on the families of the Step \ref{step2}, by dynamic programming compute the maximum size of a $\Delta$-temporal matching for the whole temporal graph. \end{enumerate} While Step~\ref{step1} is trivial and Step~\ref{step3} is similar to the algorithm of \citet{MMNZZ}, Step~\ref{step2} is where we provide new ideas leading to an improved overall running time.
+The algorithm behind \cref{thm:fpt-for-vc-delta} works in the same three major steps as the algorithm presented by \citet{MMNZZ}: \begin{enumerate} \item Divide the temporal graph into disjoint $\Delta$-windows. \item For each of these $\Delta$-windows compute a small family of $\Delta$-temporal matchings. \item Based on the families of the Step \ref{step2}, by dynamic programming compute the maximum size of a $\Delta$-temporal matching for the whole temporal graph. \end{enumerate} While Step~\ref{step1} is trivial and Step~\ref{step3} is similar to the algorithm of \citet{MMNZZ}, Step~\ref{step2} is where we provide new ideas leading to an improved overall running time.
+Compared to the Step~\ref{step2} of \citet{MMNZZ}, we compute smaller families of $\Delta$-temporal matchings faster.
 In the next two subsections, we describe Step~\ref{step2} and Step~\ref{step3} in detail.
-Afterwards, we to put everything together and prove \cref{thm:fpt-for-vc-delta}.
+Afterwards, we put everything together and prove \cref{thm:fpt-for-vc-delta}.